Welcome to Fit for Biodiversity

 How can companies record and evaluate biodiversity?

+Justus Liebig University supports companies in the food sector in identifying suitable instruments for this task.
+The focus here is on both risk assessment for biodiversity (impacts) and for the companies themselves (dependencies), as well as the evaluation of measures and activities to promote biodiversity.
 In order to monitor the long-term success of companies’ commitment to biodiversity, it is important to collect relevant data on a regular basis.
 To this end, Justus Liebig University is working on a list of key performance indicators for the food sector.
-This list of “key performance indicators”, together with recommendations on data sources and the necessary framework conditions for biodiversity monitoring, should help companies to achieve their biodiversity goals.
+This list of “key performance indicators”, together with recommendations on data sources and the necessary framework conditions for biodiversity monitoring, will help companies to achieve their biodiversity goals.

 Biodiversity Credits